 - The director of music and arts and the lay minister for music and arts communicate with the worship team

 - MAT shall ordinarily consist of six members, all of whom must be UUCF members.
 The team should not include more than eight members.
 Two members rotate on and two members rotate off each year so that an adequate rotation is preserved.

 - Music and Arts Team membership should strive to be diverse, including representation from members of various backgrounds, length of membership and involvement with the congregation.

 - Membership of the committee should include musicians, visual artists and non-artist members.

-- All members shall serve for two consecutive years and may renew for one additional 2-year term (i.e., no more than a total of 4 consecutive years).
+- All members shall serve for 2 consecutive years and may renew for one additional 2-year term (i.e., no more than a total of 4 consecutive years).